-You can still apply for a disabled parking bay and we will consider your application on a case by case basis, as long as you include a letter from your GP or hospital consultant explaining why you need a disabled resident parking bay near your home.
+You may still apply for a disabled parking bay and we will consider your application on a case by case basis, as long as you include a letter from your hospital consultant explaining why you need a disabled resident parking bay near your home.

 You must make sure you meet all the other requirements.

 Email it to us at: email@example.com

 Documents you will need to scan and send with your application: